rexrainbow/phaser3-rex-notes/docs/docs/ui-tweaker.md

 - `iconSize` : Fixed icon size
 - `title` : Display text of title-label.
 Default value is equal to `key`.
 - `monitor` :
-    - `false` : Don't update input text from current object.
+    - `false` : Don't update input text every tick from target.
 Default behavior.
     - `true` : Update input text from current object, in `postupdate` event of scene.
 - `key` : Add this child into childMap, which could be read back by `tweaker.getElement(key)`.
     - `undefined` : Don't add this child.
 Default value.